cepdnaclk/e18-4yp-Multi-Kingdom-Binning-of-Long-Read-Metagenomes/docs/README.md

 ## Experiment Setup and Implementation

+This section details the data used in experiments and tools employed in the overall workflow of the implementation.

+### Data
 #### Testing Binning Tool Functionality
 The simLoRD read simulator was used to generate datasets containing diverse kingdom-level microorganisms for initial testing of binning tool functionality.
 Mock community reference sequences were employed in this process.